 The roles and responsibilities of modern marketers are evolving faster than ever.
 To some, this is an insurmountable challenge.
-To the world’s most influential CMOs, it’s an invaluable opportunity to transform their brands for the digital age.
+To the world’s most influential CMOs, it’s an invaluable opportunity to transform their brands for the digital age and build a better customer experience.

 Most notably, the report uses data and insights to shed light on how top CMOs build better customer experiences for their brands.
 It reveals that these marketers are exemplary because they understand an important fact: Customer experience is the new brand.
 And their actions inspire all marketers to ask, “How can we better know and serve our customers – not as a collection of data points, but as people?”